o1-labs-XT/mastermind-zkApp/README.md

 - In variations `1` and `2`, the `init()` method, whether default or overridden, is automatically executed when the zkApp is deployed.
 In contrast, the custom init method in the third variation must be called manually to initialize the states.

-- Since the custom initialization method can be called by anyone at any time, refer to [Security Considerations] to ensure it is implemented securely.
+- Since the custom initialization method can be called by anyone at any time, refer to the [Security Considerations](#initialize-must-be-called-first-and-only-once) to ensure it is implemented securely.

+---

 ### createGame

 - This method should be called **after** initializing the game and **only once**.
 - The method executes successfully when the following conditions are met:

   - The code master provides two arguments: `unseparatedSecretCombination` and a `salt`.

   - The `unseparatedSecretCombination` is split into an array of fields representing the four digits.
 An error is thrown if the number is not in the range of `1000` to `9000`.

   - The separated digits are validated to ensure they are unique and non-zero, with errors thrown if they do not meet these criteria.

   - The secret combination is then hashed with the salt and stored on-chain as `solutionHash`.

   - The caller's `PublicKey` is hashed and stored on-chain as `codemasterId` once the combination is validated.

   - Finally, the `turnCount` is incremented, signaling that the game is ready for the code breaker to `makeGuess`.
   - The first user to call this method with valid inputs will be designated as the code master.

-**Note:** Security checks in this method are abstracted for simplicity.
-Please refer to [Security Considerations] for more details.
+**Note:** For simplicity, security checks in this method have been abstracted.
+For more details, please refer to the [Security Considerations](#safeguarding-private-inputs-in-zk-snark-circuits).

 ---